permits.llc

 Dev Patel Bay State EV Charging | [County], MA

-The note works because it ties the outreach to the homeowner's EV-ready permit, names the specific incentive and its deadline, and offers to handle the part that makes the incentive achievable — the timely install.
+The note works because it ties the outreach to the homeowner's EV-ready permit, names the specific incentive and its deadline, and is honest about eligibility.
+For an address outside an eligible tract, cut the federal sentence and lead with the utility wiring rebate instead.
+The same permit, a different true offer.

 How exclusivity works for EV installers

 permits.llc assigns leads on a non-compete county basis: one business per niche per county, held until cancel.
-An EV-charger business that claims a county holds the garage, service-upgrade, and electrification permit signals for its niche in that county exclusively — no competing EV installer on the platform receives the same feed there.
+An EV-charger business that claims a county holds the garage, service-upgrade, and electrification permit signals for its niche in that county exclusively, so no competing EV installer on the platform receives the same feed there.

 Exclusivity matters most under a deadline.
-With a hard date approaching, a shared lead would turn into a frantic race for the same EV-ready homeowners, and the installer who wins would win on price during a crunch.
-A county lock routes every qualifying EV-ready permit to one installer, who can work the deadline methodically — reaching each homeowner with the incentive message in time — without competitors chasing the same finite window.
+With a hard date approaching, a shared lead would turn into a frantic race for the same EV-ready homeowners, and the winner would win on price during a crunch.
+A county lock routes every qualifying permit to one installer, who can sort the eligible tracts from the rest and work each homeowner with the right message in time, without competitors chasing the same finite window.

 Because EV-charger demand rides on garage, solar, and service-upgrade volume, a single suburban county usually supplies steady work; some installers hold several adjacent counties to expand.
 The default is a full-county lock held for as long as the subscription runs.
 See how county exclusivity works for the mechanics.